iotaledger/goshimmer/docOps/docs/protocol_specification/components/mana.md

  1. Node Local Dashboard
  2. Grafana Dashboard

-While `Local Dashboard` gives flexibility in what and how to visualize, `Grafana Dashboard` is better at storing historic data but can only visualize time series.
+While the `Local Dashboard` gives flexibility in what and how to visualize, the `Grafana Dashboard` is better at storing historic data but can only visualize time series.
 Therefore, both of these ways will be utilized, depending on which suits the best.

-`Local Dashboard` visualization:
+###### Local Dashboard visualization:

  - Histogram of mana distribution within the network.
  - List of `n` richest mana nodes, ordered.
  - Mana rank of node.

-`Grafana Dashboard` visualization:
+###### Grafana Dashboard visualization:

  - Mana of a particular node with respect to time.
  - Amount of mana in the network.
  - Average pledge amount of a node.